kit-foxboy/hyprkit/README.md

 A: Well stupid and bisexual just doesn't sound as charming

 **Q: Can I add my own themes?**
 A: Please do!
-This isn't an ambitious or proprietary project, so go nuts
+This is designed to handle any set of hyprland dotfiles in theory

 **Q: What if something goes wrong?**
-A: Always do your own backups
+A: Always do your own backups, this is beyond experimental

 ## Support and Contacts